dahico-dk/nodeJS-server-boilerplate/README.md

 │       socketservertest.js  //test code for socket.io
 │
 └───src
-        app-dependencies.js  //dependencies of the app
-        app-setup.js  //middleware setup of the app
+        app-dependencies.js  //dependencies and custom middlewares of the app app-setup.js  //middleware setup of the app
         app.js

 ```

-Json web tokens can be used within the app.js with checkAuth middleware.
+### Using app-dependencies.js file

+All the dependencies of the express project resides in this file.
+It is created to avoid clutter on the app.js file.In the following example dependency file used for jwt middleware.

 ```
 //AllowAnonymous
+//dep object is import of app-dependencies.js file const dep = require('./app-dependencies');

 app.get("/jwtsign", (req, res, next) => {
   res.json({
     "token": dep.signAuth({ user: "testuser" }),
   })
 })

 //token guarded request.
-Will return 401 without token
-//dep object is import of app-dependencies.js file app.get("/jwtget", dep.checkAuth, (req, res, next) => {
+Will return 401 without token app.get("/jwtget", dep.checkAuth, (req, res, next) => {
   res.json({
     "decrypted-data": req.decrypt,